Updated April 8, 2026

 5. Duct or gaffer’s tape fob or card

 Or, make a flat version using a plastic card such as a hotel room key or depleted gift card as the core.
 Punch a hole in the card for attaching to a daypack with a carabiner or lightweight cable.
-You might be interested in Travelling with duct tape for a description of the many uses of duct tape when travelling.
+You might be interested in 31 Practical uses of duct tape when you travel for a description of the many uses of duct tape in a travel context.

 Here’s a description of how to make a fob, compliments of Strobist.
 Of course, you could always wrap shorter lengths of different widths and different colours around other items in your bag.
 Water bottle?
 Hiking poles?
 Containers used for toiletries or first aid supplies?